jnorton77/boggle_board/README.md

 Assuming we want "Qu" to be printed rather than "Q", how could we make that happen?

-There are several ways of making this happen, especially if you keep in mind that how the board appears to the computer &mdash; how it's represented in your program &mdash; doesn't have to be how it appears to the person using the program.
+There are several ways of making this happen, especially if you keep in mind that how the board appears to the computer–how it's represented in your program–doesn't have to be how it appears to the person using the program.

 Consider a few ways to make "Qu" print instead of just "Q", deliberate on the tradeoffs for a few minutes, and implement one.
 You'll probably want to change how the board is printed, too, since "Qu" will throw everything out of alignment.